 - 3 tablespoons pure cane sugar

 - ½ teaspoon pure vanilla extract

 - 2/3 cup heavy cream

-1. Put pound cake cubes in bottom of large glass bowl.
+1. Put pound cake cubes in bottom of trifle bowl.

 2. Add bourbon and about ¾ of the raspberries and let soak.